You Can Disney as an Adult

 After a long night, you may want to sleep in a little on day 2.
 Rest relax get breakfast at your hotel, I love the Mickey Waffles that most of the restaurants offer, and then head to the parks.

 Day 2 Morning:

-The Animal Kingdom closes earlier than the rest of the parks and it’s a good one to do earlier in the day before it gets hot.
+The Animal Kingdom is a good park to do earlier in the day before it gets hot.
 There is not as much to do in the Animal Kingdom and more to see.
 Head first to Africa where you’ll want to ride Kilimanjaro Safaris.
 Morning and dusk are the best time to see animals.
 Have a camera ready!
 Giraffes, lions, gazelle, hippos, elephants and more all call this “ride” their home and it one of my favorite Disney rides!
 When you exit the ride follow the trails on the right side of the queue line to see more animal exhibits, including Gorillas.
 Then head to Expedition Everest to ride the BEST roller coaster at Disney World.
 No fast pass, no worry.
 There is a single rider line and you can usually get on extremely fast.

 Day 2 Afternoon: